nkwachiabel/accounting_functions/README.md

 1. Preparing the income statement, balance sheet and notes from the trial balance
 2. Preparing loan amortisation tables for various loans
 3. Ratio analysis (Profitability ratio, Solvency ratio, Efficiency ratio and Leverage ratio)
+4. Any other accounting function which is done regularly/repeatedly

 # Prepare a more detailed financial statement from the trial balance.